Harold Castro Player Props: Rockies vs. Tigers

 Harold Castro At The Plate

-- In 26.4% of his games this season, Castro has had at least one RBI.
-He's picked up more than one in 9.4% and driven in three or more of his team's runs in one contest.
+- Castro has driven home a run in 15 games this year (27.8%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once 15 times this year (28.3%), including one multi-run game.
+- He has scored at least one run 16 times this year (29.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.